vim-scripts/Vizardry--Beniamine/README.md

 #### Display Readme On Evolve

-Sometimes it can be a good idea to take a quick look at a plugin's README or git log when updating, to do so, add the following to your vimrc:
+Sometimes it can be a good idea to take a quick look at a plugin's README, help or git log when updating, to do so, add the following to your vimrc:

     let g:VizardryViewReadmeOnEvolve=1

-`:Evolve` will then ask you to display readme or log each time a plugin is upgraded.
+`:Evolve` will then ask you to display readme help or log each time a plugin is upgraded.

 #### Evolve from vim.org